waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **water:** Requires Surf HM to cross.
 Must be standing on an adjacent tile and facing the water to initiate.
 - **impassable:** Walls, trees, and other solid objects.
 Cannot be walked on.
 - **ledge:** A one-way drop.
 Can be jumped down from above, but not climbed up from below.
+- **Route 24 Cave (Post-Champion):** The cave entrance at (5, 4) on Route 24 remains blocked and impassable even after becoming the Champion.